SQL Data Types

 Nilsen

-Now we want to find if any of the customers have a total order of less than 2000.
+Now we want to find if any of the customers have a total order of

 We use the following SQL statement: